Doctrine · SOC 2 / ISO 27001 / HIPAA

 Ed25519 + ML-DSA-65 dual signature Shipped (FIPS 204 final standard) n/a

-Side-channel measurement (TVLA, 5 classes claimed) 2 of 5 measured today (timing + power-trace), 3 on roadmap Full ISO/IEC 17825 reporting — Q4
+Side-channel measurement (TVLA, 5 classes claimed) 2 of 5 measured today (timing plus power-trace), 3 on roadmap Full ISO/IEC 17825 reporting: Q4

-Cross-framework control mapping 225 controls, 13 frameworks, machine-verified count published per envelope Expansion to PCI DSS v4 + FedRAMP Rev 5 — Q3
+Cross-framework control mapping 225 controls, 13 frameworks, a checked count published per envelope Expanding to PCI DSS v4 plus FedRAMP Rev 5: Q3

-Formal SOC 2 Type II letter from a CPA firm Not held — not pursued through formal channels On request, we will support a customer's auditor
+Formal SOC 2 Type II letter from a CPA firm Not held: we did not go through formal channels On request, we will help a customer's auditor

-Formal ISO 27001:2022 certificate from an accredited body Not held — not pursued through formal channels On request, we will support a customer's auditor
+Formal ISO 27001:2022 certificate from an accredited body Not held: we did not go through formal channels On request, we will support a customer's auditor

 FAQ